Skip to Content

 It feels like a seasonal right of passage.
 It’s a family outing that I refuse to pass up and that even my teen sons still enjoy.
 Why is this a problem, you might ask?
 While it’s admittedly a good problem to have, the reality is that the result of my apple picking enthusiasm is a fridge packed with apples that I then have to use up or store, right when our schedules are at their busiest.

-If this sounds familiar, then read on to learn about some simple ways to store and use up those apples, so that you can enjoy them all winter long.
+If this sounds familiar, then read on to learn about recipes to use up apples, as well as some simple tips for storing your abundance, so that you can enjoy them all winter long.

 How to Store Fresh Fruit